DETAILED ACTION

 Regarding claim 1: Farmahini teaches An apparatus comprising:

-each cacheline of the cache partitions includes a cacheline tag, each cacheline tag including: a local tag to indicate whether data stored in the cacheline is local data stored in the local memory partition or remote data stored in a remote memory partition, and a used tag to indicate whether data stored in the cacheline is recently accessed; and ([0024], Farmahini teaches that cache lines include a metadata portion that includes bits, one of which indicates whether the cache line is associated with a memory address in a remote memory or memory local to its processor.
+a local tag to indicate whether data stored in the cacheline is local data stored in the local memory partition or remote data stored in a remote memory partition; and a used tag to indicate whether data stored in the cacheline is recently accessed, wherein ([0024], Farmahini teaches that cache lines include a metadata portion that includes bits, one of which indicates whether the cache line is associated with a memory address in a remote memory or memory local to its processor.
 Furthermore, in [0032], Farmahini teaches a first access bit in the metadata portion of the cache line which specifies whether the cache line has been accessed in a particular section of execution.)

-wherein the clustered cache includes circuitry to select cachelines for cache replacement in a cache partition based on values of the tags of the cachelines. ([0032], Farmahini teaches a method of invalidation in which according to the first access bit and remote bit values of a cache line, the processor may flush a cache line and load new data for that cache line, which is a replacement selection based on values of the tags.)
+wherein the cachelines are selected for a cache replacement in the cache partition based on values associated with the local and used tags of the cachelines. ([0032], Farmahini teaches a method of invalidation in which according to the first access bit and remote bit values of a cache line, the processor may flush a cache line and load new data for that cache line, which is a replacement selection based on values of the tags.)

 Regarding claim 2: Farmahini teaches all limitations of claim 1, from which claim 2 depends.